Mord3rca/gamma-launcher/README.md

 To use it: `gamma-launcher purge-shader-cache --anomaly <Anomaly path>`

+### USVFS Workaround

+This will create a usable GAMMA installation without ModOrganizer.

+DO NOT USE IT if wine is compatible with ModOrganizer, this will remove all mods flexibility.

+To use it: `gamma-launcher usvfs-workaround --anomaly <Anomaly path> --gamma <GAMMA path> --final <Final Install path>`

 ### Test Mod Maker

 This command will verify if additonal installation directives are valid